If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!

 Ensure your website landing page is exactly where your customers need to be

 The attention span on the web is frighteningly low.
-Users will leave your website if your ad doesn’t lead them to the page that offers what they were originally searching for.
+If your ad doesn’t lead users to the page they want, they will leave your website.

 Your landing page experience also affects your overall Quality Score.
 For example; if you are a roofing company and you’re bidding on keywords around ‘roofing materials’ but sending users to an ‘emergency roofing services’ page – this is bad user experience and they’ll probably leave, and you’d have wasted money on this click – definitely not good.

-Your landing page where you decide to send users to needs to communicate the need they’re searching for.
+Your landing page needs to communicate the need users are searching for.

-Bidding on highly competitive keywords with a ton of search volume can get expensive pretty quickly if left to run without good management.
+Bidding on highly competitive keywords with a ton of search volume can get expensive pretty quickly.
+This happens if left to run without good management.
 Bear in mind that a click isn’t even a guaranteed sale or lead.

 You may know your business in and out, but you might not know how your potential customers are searching for you.

-Performing deep keyword research is critical for small businesses running Google Ads to ensure you’re showing ads for relevant searches.
+Performing deep keyword research is critical for small businesses running Google Ads.
+It ensures you’re showing ads for relevant searches.

 ‘Mens Trainers’ may have 1,000,000 searches a month, but ‘buy nike air max size 13’ may have 150.
 Clearly the 2nd term as way more buyer intent, and should be targeted.